ballerina-attic/resiliency-timeouts/README.md

 You’ll build a web service that calls a potentially busy remote backend (responds only to few requests).
 The service incorporates both retry and timeout resiliency patterns to call the remote backend.
 For better understanding, this is mapped with a real-world scenario of an eCommerce product search service.

 The eCommerce product search service uses a potentially busy remote eCommerce backend to obtain details about products.
-When an item is searched from the eCommerce product search service it calls the eCommerce backend to get the item details.
+When an item is searched from the eCommerce product search service, it calls the eCommerce backend to get the item details.
 The eCommerce backend is typically busy and might not respond to all the requests.
 The retry and timeout patterns will help to get the response from the busy eCommerce backend.

 ![alt text](/images/resiliency-timeouts.svg)